JSSaini/Pipeline_For_Lake_Cadagno_Eukaryotic_Metagenomics/README.md

 #### 1-3 Sample collection
 For metagenomics sequencing, 20L lake water was collected from the chemocline (oxic-anoxic boundry; 13-15.5 m) of Lake Cadagno.
 The biomass was captured on 0.2μm filters, and after DNA extractions samples were sent for Shotgun sequencing.
-Metagenomics sample collection is in parallel to 16S rRNA gene sequencing mentioned in ASM mbio article ([https://pages.github.com/](https://journals.asm.org/doi/10.1128/mbio.00052-22)).
+Metagenomics sample collection is in parallel to 16S rRNA gene sequencing mentioned in ASM mbio article ([ASM mBIO](https://journals.asm.org/doi/10.1128/mbio.00052-22)).

 #### 4-5 Pre-processing, and assembly of raw reads
 > Required tools with installation links: Anvio: https://anvio.org/install/  | BBtools https://jgi.doe.gov/data-and-tools/software-tools/bbtools/ | Spades https://github.com/ablab/spades